DnG-Crafts/U1-Ace/README.md

 # Filament Dryer

-The filament dryer can be enabled or disabled from the fluidd or mainsail web ui using the following gcode commands
+The filament dryer can be enabled or disabled from the fluidd or mainsail web ui using the following gcode commands.

 Starts the dryer for 240 minutes at 55 degrees celsius.